-Looking for fun on your next long holiday?
-How about camping with your friends?
-Or just going on a hike with your family?
-You are surely eyeing a good place to explore with your backpack but haven’t found one yet.
-The beautiful country of Chile, located in South America could be the answer!
-Did you know that there are 52 amazing places to hike in Chile?
+The beautiful country of Chile could be the answer to your outdoor adventure bucket list!
+Did you know that there are more than 52 amazing places to hike in Chile?
 Yes, you are reading this right!
-I am not exaggerating things here.
-Let me give you the details of the best hikes in Chile, so you can review each of them to help you find the most panoramic views great experience.
+Below, I share details of the best hikes in Chile as well as some of the world’s most spectacular hiking trails.
+Review each of them to help you find the most panoramic views and hiking experience.

 Where is Chile?
 Chile is located in eastern South America.
 Chile is bordered by the Pacific Ocean to the west, Argentina to the east, and Bolivia and Peru to the north.